Skip to content

 The first step towards finding the right support group is to conduct thorough online research to identify HSP support groups near you or ones you can join from anywhere in the world.

-We’ve started the search for you with the examples above.
+We’ve started the search for you with the examples in this guide.
 But if you still feel our list is missing the kind of HSP community you need, dive deep into research.

 2. Consult Local Resources

-If your online search isn’t giving you the results you seek, another option is to contact local therapists, counsellors, coaches, or psychologists working with HSPs.
+If your online search isn’t giving you the results you seek, another option is to contact local therapists, counsellors, coaches, and other practitioners working with HSPs.

 But if there are none in your location, you can still contact the ones you find online.